 So far you might have used only Electric Paint or some wires with crocodile clips to connect to your Touch Board or Pi Cap.
-But we designed the electrodes of the Touch Board or Pi Cap.
-But what about conductive thread or copper tape?
-There are multiple ways to connect to the capacitive sensors.
+But we designed the electrodes of the Touch Board and Pi Cap easy to connect to and there are multiple ways to connect to the capacitive sensors.
 In this tutorial, we will show you some tips and trick on how you can experiment with your board for your project.

 Electric Paint is a water-based paint that conducts electricity.
 The paint is a great solution if you want to quickly connect your electronic components together or draw your own creative interface.
 Depending on how thick you apply the paint, it takes about 15 minutes to dry.
 It works well both on walls and flat surfaces, but it’s not as good a conductor as copper wire.
 We wouldn’t recommend this method if you’re creating sensors over long distances.

-Crocodile clips and wires
+Step 6 Crocodile clips and wires

-The forever convenient crocodile clips!
-They have the benefit of being super easy to attach and detach off the electrodes, which is practical for quick prototyping.
+Crocodile clips have the benefit of being super easy to attach and detach off the electrodes, which is practical for quick prototyping.
 While they aren’t the most stable of the methods discussed so far, they also don’t leave any traces and are applied in a matter of seconds.
 They are really convenient for situations where you just want to quickly connect to your electrodes.

 This method is exclusive to the Touch Board.
 When you look at your Touch Board you can see that the touch electrodes are also available on the right-hand side.
 This row of pads allows you to solder wires to the electrodes if your application does not require flat mounting.
 You may also want to consider using shielded cable for your application (check out the tutorial on shielded cable to find out more).